 Joining a new organisation is one of the most exciting parts of landing a job.
 Who among us haven’t felt excited about the possibilities of a new workplace with new people or in a new role?
 But given how the workplace has changed greatly over the past year and a half, even the first day at work now looks very different.

 For most people, a typical work day now starts with a virtual commute, where you organise and plan ahead what needs to be done in the next hours – without leaving your home.
 New remote hires might find this especially challenging, especially if they’ve never worked from home before.

 Joining a company remotely comes with its own benefits and struggles.
 New hires need to quickly acquaint themselves with the company culture, acclimate to their new colleagues, and live up to the amount of work expected of them.
 Then there’s navigating the existing workplace management system too.

 So, as an employer, how can you ensure a smoother onboarding process for your new remote hires?

 Office politics isn’t usually as cutthroat in the remote working industry, but there are still unwritten rules that exist.
 New staff might find these tricky to navigate, especially when they can’t just walk up to someone in the next cubicle to strike up a conversation.

 To ease them in, make your expectations of them clear from the get-go.
-Don’t forget to ask them about their own too. and at the same time, asking them about their own.
+(Don’t forget to ask them about their own too.)
 You can also have them shadow an appropriate colleague for a few weeks and have the latter orient them on the subtleties of office politics and corporate culture in your workplace.

 It would also be advisable to introduce them to their colleagues as early as possible.
 If you can, try to establish rapport between your new and existing remote hires so they’ll find it easier to collaborate together.
 Clearly defined roles also help since this will prevent them from stepping on each other’s toes and any friction that could occur as a result.